isyuck/tidal-party/README.md

 - Start SuperCollider and SuperDirt.
 - Test it by sending a `!t s "bd cp"` in your twitch chat (you don't have to be live to do this)

-If everything is working correctly, you should hear a clap and a kick drum.
+If everything is working correctly, you should hear a clap and a kick drum on the host's machine.

+After this you can start streaming the audio from SuperCollider to your twitch channel, for this we recommend [OBS](https://obsproject.com/).

-### Game Design
+### Game Design _(Work in progress)_

-By default, each pattern is added with the transition `jumpIn'`.
-This adds a pattern always at the beginning of the next cycle.
+By default, each pattern gets added with the transition `jumpIn'`.
+This pattern gets added at the beginning of the next cycle.

-You can make patterns expire by typing in the chat !expire `x`  where x is the number of cycles the pattern lasts.
+You can make patterns expire by typing in the chat `!expire *x*` where x is the number of cycles the pattern lasts.
 This uses the `mortal` transition from Tidal.
-You can find a `expiration` parameter in `config.js`
+You can find a `expiration` parameter in `config.js`.
-Typing in !expire 0 will revert this functionality to the original `jumpIn'` transition.
+Typing in `!expire 0` will revert this functionality to the original `jumpIn'` transition.

 To join a group, type !group `groupname`.
 Your group name may not contain spaces, not can you be in multiple groups at the same time.
 But of course, you can edit any of these parameters in script to your liking :)

-***Note: this project allows random people to execute Haskell code onto your computer.
-Be aware of the security risk that that entails.
-This is a warning for anyone who especially wants to set this project up for installation.***